Huanshere/VideoLingo/docs/pages/docs/start.en-US.md

    ```
    Follow the prompts to choose your desired whisper method.
 The script will automatically install the appropriate versions of torch and whisper.

-5. Only for users who need Chinese transcription:

-   Manually download the Belle-whisper-large-v3-zh-punct model ([Baidu link](https://pan.baidu.com/s/1NyNtkEM0EMsjdCovncsx0w?pwd=938n)), and place it in the `_model_cache` folder in the project root directory.
-Make sure to set the **transcription language to zh** in the webpage sidebar.

-6. 🎉 Start the Streamlit application by entering the command or clicking `OneKeyStart.bat`:
+5. 🎉 Start the Streamlit application by entering the command or clicking `OneKeyStart.bat`:
    ```bash
    streamlit run st.py
    ```

-7. Set up your API key in the sidebar of the pop-up webpage, and make sure to select the correct whisper method.
+6. Set up your API key in the sidebar of the pop-up webpage, and make sure to select the correct whisper method and language.

    ![en_set](https://github.com/user-attachments/assets/2f32f49b-0b7a-4ff4-930f-4e5f9bac9002)

-8. For more advanced settings, you can manually modify `config.yaml`.
+7. For more advanced settings, you can manually modify `config.yaml`.
 Pay attention to the command line output during the running process.

 ## 🚨 Common Errors and Solutions